What is dehydrated skin?

 Dehydrated Skin Products

-Skin with adequate trapped water is considered hydrated and you do that with the right products.
+Skin with adequate trapped water is considered hydrated and you do that with the right products for your unique complexion.

 Oils for dehydrated skin don't have to be greasy